parvejmia9/CRD-Controller/README.md

 kubectl port-forward svc/my-book-store-service 9090:3200
 ```

-Her my-book-store-service is the service name.
+Here my-book-store-service is the service name.
 Change it if you have different service name.